Trim/acme-dns-tiny/README.md

-Since this script has to access your private ACME account key and must have the rights to update the DNS records of your DNS server, this code has been designed to be as tiny as possible (currently less than 400 lines).
+Since this script has to access your private ACME account key and must have the rights to update the DNS records of your DNS server, this code has been designed to be as tiny as possible (currently around 400 lines).

 **PLEASE READ THE SOURCE CODE!
 YOU MUST TRUST IT!
 IT HANDLES YOUR ACCOUNT PRIVATE KEY AND UPDATES SOME OF YOUR DNS RESOURCES !**

-The only prerequisites are Python 3 (at least 3.4), OpenSSL and the dnspython module (at least release 1.16).
+The only prerequisites are Python 3 (at least 3.9), OpenSSL and the dnspython module (at least 2.0).

 Note: this script is a fork of the [acme-tiny project](https://github.com/diafygi/acme-tiny) which uses ACME HTTP verification to create signed certificates.